knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 Within this tutorial, a structured micro-service API is presented, which is introduced in the [SeMqWay] project.
 There, the idea of the structured service is provided and a GatewayClient providing some convenience-methods in Java.
 However, this idea works in any programming language and the GatewayClient is no must.

-## Tutorial

-This tutorial is example-oriented.
-The idea is to provide a 'Dice'-choreography starring a 'Dice'-service, a 'GUI'-service and a 'Dice-GUI'-servant.

-It is following the idea of the micro-service 'pattern' provided in the [SeMqWay] project.
-For a full micro-service, the service-source (aka.
-Dice) is created first and then the service-logic (aka.
-DiceService) will bind the source to MQTT (via the convenient GatewayClient).

 <a href="https://github.com/knr1/ch.quantasy.iot.mqtt.gateway.tutorial/blob/master/Micro-service-SimpleServant-Full.svg">
 <img src="https://github.com/knr1/ch.quantasy.iot.mqtt.gateway.tutorial/blob/master/Micro-service-SimpleServant-Full.svg.png" alt="Choreography of the Micro-services" />